 Here I am four years later.
 I am confined to a wheelchair after contracting polio.
 I wore a back brace and braces on my hands.
 The smile for the camera hid my despair.
 Everything had changed.
 I could no longer dress myself.
 Feed myself.
 Climb trees, run, ride my bicycle or play in the yard with my friends and family.
 What good could ever become of my life in the future?

 Now, decades later, looking back I have a different view on what happened to me and what I lost.
 Eventually, I became a lawyer.
 I have a wonderful wife, children, and grandchildren.
 I have been financially successful and independent and supported those I loved.
 As a family law attorney, I have helped many parents and their children in dark times.
 I once thought that polio was the end of my life.
 However, with the help and love of God, that was not the end of my life.
 That was when my life truly began.

 God is truly amazing.
 God can transform bad into good.
 Miraculously, God can transform curses, like my polio, into blessings.
 Our own deaths, like that of Christ’s, can be transformed into eternal life.

-God has spoken to us in Scripture about the innocence of the innocent.
+God has spoken to us in Scripture about the death and resurrection of His Son, Jesus Christ.

 If you like this prayer, please share.

-Jack H. Emmott is a Senior Counsel of Gray, Reed & McGraw, LLP, a 145-lawyer full-service firm in Houston, Dallas, and Waco, Texas, a Board-Certified Family Law and Master Credentialed Collaborative Law Professional Divorce Attorney, Mediator, Author, Entrepreneur and Inspirational Speaker.
-For more information about Jack or his latest book, Bending Angels: Living Messengers of God’s Love, go to the Bending Angel website.
+Jack H. Emmott is a Senior Counsel of Gray, Reed & McGraw, LLP, a 145-lawyer full-service firm in Houston, Dallas, and Waco, Texas, a Board-Certified Family Law and Master Credentialed Collaborative Law Professional Divorce Attorney, Mediator, Author, Entrepreneur, and Inspirational Speaker.
+For more information about Jack or his latest book, Bending Angels: Living Messengers of God’s Love, go to www.BendingAngel.com website.